 Research Papers and Training Agendas

-You can download from here the overviews of all our training courses and also a significant body of research papers issued by the company.
+You can download from here the overviews of all our training courses and also a significant body of research papers issued by Lyddon Consulting between 2000 and mid-2021.
+More recent papers can be found via our blog.

 We have had a paper published today through the Global Britan think tank about the Irish economic “miracle”, which turns out to be a spurious dog-legging of paper financial flows through Ireland in order to exploit the freedoms of the EU and the international structure for corporation tax, or rather for avoiding corporation tax.